 Vaccines are among the safest medical products.
 They are rigorously tested and undergo prolonged research before and while being developed to ensure they deliver the intended benefit without harmful side effects.

 2. Safety and prevention

-Typically, it takes many years to make a vaccine and put it through the mandatory trials before getting approval.
+Typically, it takes many years to make a vaccine and put it through mandatory trials before getting approval.
 Further, a vaccine is also monitored for any rare side effects while in use by the health regulatory agencies.
-But unusually in the case COVID-19, considering the havoc it is causing round the world, more than 50 vaccines are in development and up to nine have already been approved.
+But unusually in the case COVID-19, considering the havoc it is causing around the world, over 50 vaccines are in development and up to nine have already been approved.

 3. Eradicating diseases and saving lives